HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeGeneralOverview/FCCeeGeneralOverview.md

 display electron_gun_10GeV_ALLEGRO_RECO_calibratedClusterEnergyResolution.png
 ```

-Look at both distributions to see how the MVA calibration improves the performance (both in terms of response and in terms of resolution).
+Look at both distributions to see how the MVA calibration improves the performance, both in terms of response and resolution.

 ### Changing Liquid Argon to Liquid Krypton